-The contractor shall: notify the contracting officer as soon as practical, but not later than four hours, after any WHE accident, secure the accident site and protect evidence until released by the contracting officer, and conduct an investigation to establish the root cause(s) of any WHE accident, near miss, or unplanned occurrence.
+The contractor shall:

+- Notify the contracting officer as soon as practical but no later than four hours after any WHE accident - Secure the accident site and protect evidence until released by the contracting officer - Conduct an accident investigation to establish the root cause(s) of any WHE accident, near miss, or unplanned occurrence

-Crane operations shall not proceed until the cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.
+Crane operations shall not proceed until cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.

-The contractor shall provide the contracting officer a report for an accident or near miss within 30 days using the appropriate form provided in NAVFAC P-307 section 12 consisting of a summary of circumstances, an explanation of causes, photographs (if available), and corrective actions taken.
+The contractor shall provide the contracting officer a report for an accident or near miss within 30 days using the appropriate form provided in NAVFAC P-307 Section 12.